 What’s the latest news about mis-sold car finance?

-Following a Supreme Court decision earlier this year, the FCA has announced a proposed compensation scheme for people affected by mis-sold car finance.
+Following a Supreme Court decision in August 2025, the FCA has announced a proposed compensation scheme for people affected by mis-sold car finance.

 Under the scheme, the FCA estimates that anyone eligible for compensation will receive an average payout of £700 per agreement.
 Payments are likely to begin in mid-2026.